gumbarros/EmbeddedSass.Net/README.md

 # EmbeddedSass.Net

-EmbeddedSass.Net is an asynchronous, thread-safe .NET host for the [Embedded Sass Protocol](https://github.com/sass/sass/blob/df76115b586b048f161a7545ae5d0557b99e2a28/spec/embedded-protocol.md#the-embedded-sass-protocol).
+EmbeddedSass.Net is a .NET implementation for the [Embedded Sass Protocol](https://github.com/sass/sass/blob/df76115b586b048f161a7545ae5d0557b99e2a28/spec/embedded-protocol.md#the-embedded-sass-protocol).

 The library runs a Dart Sass executable supplied by the application or by the optional compiler package.